 Whilst the standard of care provided in hospitals around the UK is very high, mistakes do occasionally happen as a result of the negligence of medical practitioner.

-What is classed as urology negligence?
+What is classed as negligent urological treatment?

 Common examples of urology negligence include:

 - Failed sterilisation i.e. failed vasectomy or tubal ligation.

 - Surgical mistakes which caused nerve damage, incontinence or impotence.

 - Misdiagnosis or late diagnosis of prostate, bladder or testicular cancer.